All Episodes

 So your material starts off in dirt, right?

-You need refinering, refining, so that refinery would be another one of these, right?
+So that refinery would be another one of these, right?

-So each and every one of these adds up, and all you have to do is to set a threshold and say that each and every one of these batteries will provide us over its entire lifespan, this one battery will give us the equivalent of I think they they're claiming 800 barrels of oil, okay.
+And all you have to do is to set a threshold and say that each and every one of these batteries will provide us over its entire lifespan, this one battery will give us the equivalent of, I think they're claiming 800 barrels of oil.

-It would it would replace 800 barrels of oil.
+It would replace 800 barrels of oil.

-Well, you know, so that means it has a very finite lifespan, so we have to note that in our energy calculations.
+Well, you know, so that means it has a very finite lifespan.

 That's our lifespan.

-But nonetheless, we just go on and we say, okay, if that's true, then each and every battery would have to uh if it's gonna go to replace 800 barrels of oil, that in a total examination of this, right?
+But nonetheless, we just go on and we say, okay, if that's true, then each and every battery would have to, if it's going to replace 800 barrels of oil, that in a total examination of this, right, a sum total energy calculus examination, how many barrels of oil does it take to produce the battery?

 So if it took eight barrels of oil to produce the battery, you'd say, fuck damn, look, you know, we're getting a 10 times return.

-Uh but in reality, what are we getting?
+But in reality, what are we getting?

-It has to be that's another state change from from the separated lithium to a dissolved lithium uh for um purification, and so each and every one of these creates major uh state changes you've got to analyze in your uh energy calculation as to whether it will ever ever ever pay back.
+And so each and every one of these creates major state changes you've got to analyze in your energy calculation as to whether it will ever, ever, ever pay back.

 So also, right, every single one of the state changes, by the way, usually involves a transport chain.